CloudGlitch/NewTabSearch/README.md

 ## Compatability

-cloud new tab search works good on these operating systems.
+these are the recommended operating systems.
 - <a href="https://www.microsoft.com/en-in/windows/get-windows-10">windows 10</a>
 - <a href="https://www.microsoft.com/en-in/windows/get-windows-11">windows 11</a>
 - <a href="https://www.android.com/">android</a>